 Our faculty are committed teachers and mentors as well.
 Undergraduate majors in the department are much more likely, than College and University averages, to graduate in four years.
 We also show significantly lower disparities in graduation rates across different groups of students.
 The commitment to students is at the core of what we do as faculty, and is especially reflected in our very hands-on approach to advising.

-Our graduate program focuses on Global Governance, an approach to politics and public policy that transcends the nation state and its formal institutions of government.
-Our diverse graduate students hail from inside and outside the USA.
-Advanced graduate students regularly present their work at regional and national conferences and have the opportunity to teach their own courses.
-After finishing their degrees, most of our doctoral students go on to faculty positions at universities in the USA and around the world while some work at research institutions or government agencies.
+Faculty here work closely with graduate students.
+POSCIR graduate students regularly present their work at regional and national conferences, and they have opportunities to teach their own courses.
+After finishing their degrees, most of our doctoral students go on to faculty positions at universities in the US and around the world, while some work at research institutions or government agencies.